dpobel/damien.pobel.fr/damien.pobel.fr/src/post/discovering-polymer-web-components.md

 very handy and somehow I now see that as the injection of a dependency to do an AJAX request.
-After thinking about it, I've also come to the conclusion that I should have divided my component into two different components: one to deal with the Github API and an other one to display the event list.
+After thinking about it, I've also come to the conclusion that I should have divided my component into two different components: one to deal with the GitHub API and an other one to display the event list.

 One last handy detail, [the `seed-element`](https://github.com/polymerelements/seed-element) (the